muhammetsalihaslan/redux/README.md

 all of them have to in index.js part we create them with provide and store

 and app.js part we add counter in it

+(a && b) does not even evaluate b if a is falsy and returns a straight away; but if a is truthy, the it evaluates and returns b

+(a || b) does not even evaluate b if a is truthy and returns a, but if it's falsy, then it evaluates and returns b